ebbaj/design-sprint-1/README.md

 # Design Sprint 1 - Rent a Friend

-Hyper Island - Design for the user module - brief 1
+Hyper Island - Design for the user module - Brief 1

 ### Brief
 Design and create a website based on your fictional passion company.